Updated on April 11, 2023.

 - Link click rates

-When you run your test, don’t forget to include senior managers, executives, and even board members.
+When you run your test, don’t forget to include senior managers, executives and even board members.
 These high-level team members are often some of the biggest phishing targets, so they need to be prepared as well.

 To start, you’ll want to see whether you hit the objectives that you were hoping to: did fewer employees fall for the phishing emails over time?
-Did link click rates increase?
+Did link click rates decrease?
 Did the number of employees who reported suspicious emails increase?

 When you’ve looked through all the data, it’s time to make a decision regarding how to move forward.
 Generally, it’s a good idea to present the results to your company so that everyone can see where improvement is needed.
 However, it’s important not to single out specific departments or employees publicly.